BattleDemon/RoboAlarm/README.md

 User will be able to switch between multiple views, including the Alarm screen which shows a large countdown for the closet Alarm aswell if you click on an alarm you can edit when it goes off and what level of help you need to wake up, and any other Alarms are listed below.
 The second view shows the current time and time for each alarm, the third screen is the Alarm setting screen which will allow you to set a new alarm.

 ### Challenges

+Challenges are my solution for the user going back to bed after hitting snoze or just turning off the alarm, since the user won't be able to do either unless they complete the challenges randomly selected for them.

 #### Setting Challenges